Privacy Policy

 We only rely on our or a third party’s legitimate interests to process your Personal Information when these interests are not overridden by your rights and interests.

 III.
-How We Disclose Personal Information
+How We Disclose Personal Information.

 We disclose Personal Information in the following ways, or as otherwise disclosed to you at the time of collection.

-When Acting as a Service Provider/Contractor.
-We disclose Submission data only to the relevant Organization Customer and to subprocessors who support the Services.
+• When Acting as a Service Provider/Contractor.
+We disclose Submission Data only to the relevant Organization Customer and to subprocessors who support the Services.
 In this role, we act solely on behalf of Organization Customers.

-With Consent in other circumstances with your permission.
+• With Consent.
+We may disclose Personal Information in other circumstances with your permission.

 IV.
-Your Rights and Choices
+Your Rights and Choices.

-Depending on where you live, you may have certain rights under applicable privacy and data protection laws.
+Depending on where you live, you may also have certain rights under applicable privacy and data protection laws.
 We respect these rights and provide ways for you to exercise them, subject to any legal limitations or exceptions.

-A. Rights Under GDPR and UK GDPR (European Economic Area (EEA) and United Kingdom (UK))
+A. Rights Under GDPR and UK GDPR (European Economic Area (EEA) and United Kingdom (UK)).

 If you are located in the EEA or UK, you have the following rights regarding your personal data: